openhab/org.openhab.binding.zwave/doc/shenzhen/floodsensor_0_0.md

 ### Parameter 7: Basic Set Level

 Basic Set Level
-Basic Set Command will be sent where contains a value when the door/window is opened or closed, the receiver will take it for consideration; for instance, if a lamp module is received the Basic Set Command of which value is decisive as to how bright of dim level of lamp module shall be.
+<p&gtBasic Set Command will be sent where contains a value when the door/window is opened or closed, the receiver will take it for consideration; for instance, if a lamp module is received the Basic Set Command of which value is decisive as to how bright of dim level of lamp module shall be.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.